rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-And last but not least, the App component takes over the responsibility from the Navigation component.
-It manages the local state, passes the initial state and a callback function to update the state to the Navigation component, and passes the state itself to the Organization component to perform the query eventually.
+The App component takes over the responsibility from the Navigation component, managing the local state, passing the initial state and a callback function to update the state to the Navigation component, and passing the state itself to the Organization component to perform the query:

 {{< highlight javascript "hl_lines=4 5 6 8 9 10 13 19 20 29" >}}
 ...